faranalytics/js-html-renderer/README.md

 ```
 ## Performance
 ### Prerendering
 HTML is prerendered at the time the `Template` is created.
-The HTML elements are concatenated into a string separated by just the Symbolic dynamic components of the `Template`.
+The HTML elements are concatenated into a string separated by just the dynamic components of the `Template` i.e., the parts represented by JavaScript Symbols.

 For example, in the `Template` below, all the HTML elements, including the `footer`, are prerendered at the time of `Template` creation.
 This means that the `Template` may be reused without having to reconstruct the HTML elements that comprise it at each use.